dbucher97/iqbeerpongwidget/README.md

 ## Description and Controls

-This App allows you to track your Stats in the highly competitive sport that is _Beer Pong_.
+This Widget allows you to track your Stats in the highly competitive sport that is _Beer Pong_.
 The App does nothing automatically and requires User Input at every step.
 To track a new Game, simply hit `Select` and hit `Select` for every cup you score.
 Some Beer Pong rules allow half cups for one player, which can be added with pressing `Up`.
 Two half cups will give one cup.
 To remove a mistake press `Down`.
 Finish the game by hitting `Back`.
-In the subsequent menu, you can choose wether you hav won or lost or abort the last game by pressing the button closest the marked text.
+In the subsequent menu, you can choose wether you have won or lost or abort the last game by pressing the button closest the marked text.

 You will return back to the main stats.
 The App also features a seasonal